How Zippy from Rainbow can help with your Sales Conversations

 The problem if you don’t “zip up”

-Interrupt the thought process, and they won’t find your chatter helpful (in fact the only person who feels better when you do that is you!), instead it will inhibit their ability to come to a decision.
+Interrupt the thought process, and they won’t find your chatter helpful.
+In fact the only person who feels better when you do that is you!
+Instead it will inhibit their ability to come to a decision that feels right for them.

 Try too hard to help them make a decision by continuing to talk and, in the absence of the space they need they will just say “No” or (more commonly) “I need to think about it.”